Jaysavvy/Jaysavvy/README.md

 ![Jay's profile image](https://i.lensdump.com/i/TSQsgT.png)

-My name is Jason, I'm a passionate self-taught full-stack web developer.
+I'm a passionate self-taught full-stack web developer.
 With experience that spans all types of galaxies, and fluent in all types of languages.
 Some of my favorites are Javascript, CSS, and TypeScript just to name a few.
 My side job is a wannabe astronaut with a keen eye for exploring every modern framework known to man.
 I'm usually in space 🔭 but if you can't find me there look at my social media's.

 *   🌍  I'm based in United States
 *   🖥️  See my portfolio at [💼 here](http://www.linkedin.com/in/sehwatz/)